NuGet/docs.microsoft.com-nuget/docs/nuget-org/Deprecate-packages.md

 After I deprecate `Contoso.Legacy`, I can apply to transfer its popularity to `Contoso.Web` and `Contoso.Cloud`.

-> [!Note]
+> [!Warning]
-> The popularity will be split evenly between all new packages.
-The new packages will not be as popular as the deprecated package in search rankings.
-As a result, we recommend transferring your deprecated package's popularity to just a single package if possible.
+> The transferred popularity will be split evenly between all new packages.
+As a result, we recommend transferring your deprecated package's popularity to as few packages as possible.

 #### Popularity transfer chains